EUR/USD Forecast – Prices, Charts, and Analysis

 Recommended by Nick Cawley

-For all market-moving events and data releases, see the real-time DailyFX Calendar
+For all market-moving economic data and events, see the real-time DailyFX Economic Calendar

 EUR/USD Daily Chart